opencfp/opencfp/README.md

 ## [Build Docker Image](#build-docker-image)

-You can build your own docker image by executing:
+Please remember to edit the file `config/docker.yml.dist` to match your environment, then you can build your own docker image by executing:

 ```
 $ ./.docker/build latest